LeBron James: 2003–2004: Rookie of the Year

-James, pictured here in 2007, joined Oscar Robertson and Michael Jordan as the only players to average better than 20 points, five rebounds and five assists per game as rookies during his 2003–04 season.

-James was selected by his hometown team, the Cleveland Cavaliers, as the first overall pick of the 2003 NBA draft.
-James chose the jersey number 23 in honor of Michael Jordan.
+The Cleveland Cavaliers selected James as the first overall pick of the 2003 NBA draft.
+James chose jersey number 23 in honor of Michael Jordan.
 In his first regular season game, James scored 25 points in a 106–92 loss to the Sacramento Kings, setting an NBA record for the most points scored by a prep-to-pro player in his debut performance.
-At the conclusion of the 2003–2004 season, James became the first Cavalier to receive the NBA Rookie of the Year Award, and only the third player in league history to average at least 20 points, five rebounds, and five assists per game as a rookie.
-Cleveland ultimately finished the season 35–47, failing to make the playoffs despite an 18-game improvement over the previous year.
+At the conclusion of the 2003–04 season, James became the first Cavalier to receive the NBA Rookie of the Year Award. and only the third player in league history to average at least 20 points, five rebounds, and five assists per game as a rookie.